NICOLE CHARLTON GOODBRAND

 ARTIST | PERFORMER | CHOREOGRAPHER | TEACHER

 is a dance artist based in Moh’kinsstis (Calgary, Alberta).
 She holds a Bachelor of Arts in Dance from the University of Calgary, a Bachelor of Arts graduate diploma from The School of Alberta Ballet, and a Professional Dancers’ Postgraduate Teaching Certificate from the Royal Academy of Dance (Berlin), where she graduated with distinction.
-Nicole has performed with La Caravan Dance Theatre, Corps Bara Dance Theatre, mixOLOGYdanceMine, J-SIK Movements, O2 Dance Company, Surge Co., Dancers’ Studio West (DSW), Project InTandem, and with choreographers Davida Monk, Linnea Swan, Barbara England, Sylvie Moquin and Pamela Tzeng.
+Nicole has performed with La Caravan Dance Theatre, Corps Bara Dance Theatre, mixOLOGYdanceMine, J-SIK Movements, O2 Dance Company, Surge Co., Dancers’ Studio West (DSW), Project InTandem, WM Physical Theatre and with choreographers Davida Monk, Linnea Swan, Barbara England, Sylvie Moquin, Melissa Monteros, Wojciech Mochniej and Pamela Tzeng.

-She has presented her choreography in DSW’s Annual Alberta Dance Festival and Quick+Dirty Festival for Emerging Choreographers and Ideas, To The AWE- Digital, WiLDDOGS International Screendance Festival, Dance Montage, Nextgen Festival, Skylines Dance and Film Series, Springboard Performance's Fluid Fest, and has been commissioned by Ember Dance Company.
-She has been a part of W&M Physical Theatre’s Artist in Residency Program 2017 with collaborator Marynia Fekecz (Poland), DJD Creative Residency Program 2021, The Grand Creative Residency 2021, and is currently a part of the artist cohort for TD Incubator 2021/2022 by ArtsCommons.
+She has presented her choreography in DSW’s Annual Alberta Dance Festival and Quick+Dirty Festival for Emerging Choreographers and Ideas, To The AWE, WiLDDOGS International Screendance Festival, Dance Montage, Nextgen Festival, Skylines Dance and Film Series, Springboard Performance's Fluid Fest, ArtsCommons TD Broadcast Series and Amplify Series, BodiesIndivisible's Generations and has been commissioned by Ember Dance Company.
+She is the Artistic Associate of the WM2 Dance Company and has been a part of W&M Physical Theatre’s Artist in Residency Program 2017/23, DJD Creative Residency Program 2021/23, The Grand Creative Residency 2021/23, ArtsCommons' TD Incubator 2021/22.

 Nicole is a dance educator and certified teacher with the Royal Academy of Dance (RAD-RTS), teaching contemporary, modern, and classical ballet technique at North Calgary Dance Centre.
-She has also taught as a sessional instructor at the School of Creative and Performing Arts- University of Calgary, and as a guest instructor for W&M 2/Surge Co., The School of Alberta Ballet, Ember Dance Company, and O2 Dance Company.
+She also teaches as a sessional instructor at the School of Creative and Performing Arts at the University of Calgary, and has been a guest instructor for Surge Co., The School of Alberta Ballet, Ember Dance Company, and O2 Dance Company.